A "tag hierarchy" is what we call a tag when its name contains words separated by the

 Suggestion: Remember that with newer note taking apps like Amplenote, you can tag a single note with many different tags, so a note can be both

 There is no right answer to how to create the best hierarchy, but it's possible to piece it together with enough real-world use cases.
-If you'd like to share how your tag organization system matches or diverges from the suggestions above, drop a line in our message forum?
+If you'd like to share how your tag organization system matches or diverges from the suggestions above, drop a line at our Discord server?
 We will continue to update this article as others share their methodology for tag naming.